Finnish nationalism: Language

-In 1863, the Finnish language gained an official position in administration.
+One of the most significant events was when the Emperor of Russia, Grand Duke of Finland, Alexander II, traveled to the Grand Duchy of Finland in 1863.
+That same year, the Diet of the Estates was held in Helsinki, for the first time since 1809.
+Alexander II traveled to Parolannummi in Hattula, where he was received with a military parade and ceremonial festivities.
+It was a carefully organised event, and the people were present in great numbers.
+Senator Johan Vilhelm Snellman presented Alexander II with a decree that placed the Finnish language on an equal footing with the Swedish language.
+Alexander signed the decree at the Governor's Palace in Hämeenlinna.
+In honor of Alexander's visit, the Lion of Parola statue was erected, which is located in Hattula.In 1863, the Finnish language gained an official position in administration.
 The language issue overlapped both liberalism and nationalism, and showed some a class conflict as well, with the peasants pitted against the conservative Swedish-speaking landowners and nobles.
 Complicating this, the Finnish activists divided into "old" (no compromise on the language question and conservative nationalism) and "young" (liberation from Russia) Finns.
 The leading liberals were Swedish-speaking intellectuals who called for more democracy; they became the radical leaders after 1880.
-The liberals organized for social democracy, labor unions, farm cooperatives, and women's rights.
+The liberals organised for social democracy, labor unions, farm cooperatives, and women's rights.

 In 1892, Finnish finally became an equal official language and gained a status comparable to that of Swedish.
 Nevertheless, the Swedish language continued to be the language of culture, arts and business into the 1920s.
 Legislation since 1922 gives Finnish and Swedish equal official status.
 By 2000, Swedish was the first language of about 6% of the population, or 300,000 people.
 However, since the late 20th century there has been a steady migration of older, better-educated Swedish speakers to Sweden.

+Affluent Finnish-Swedish families have moved from Finland to Sweden because there is no inheritance tax in Sweden.
+Sweden particularly attracts owners of family businesses.

+Finnish speakers have displaced Swedish speakers from among the wealthiest people in Finland.
+In 2025, there were seven Finns on Forbes' list of the world's richest people, and all of them are Finnish-speaking.

+In 2024, approximately 4.74 million people (84.5%) spoke the Finnish language as their first language in Finland.
+In 2024, about 285,400 people spoke Swedish and around 1,900 spoke Sámi as their first language in Finland.
+Swedish speakers made up about 5.1% and Sámi speakers about 0.03% of the total population.

+The majority of people who speak Finnish in Finland are still of ethnic Finnish origin, but an increasing number come from more multicultural backgrounds as immigration grows and as children of immigrants adopt Finnish as their primary language.